 You should also call the charity directly to verify their

 contact details.
 Be sure to cross check their phone number in the

-Commission (ACNC) website, to see if the charity is
+website, to see if the charity is registered.
+Alternatively, the

 Be wary of giving credit card details

 If you've been contacted by phone do not give out your credit

 card or banking details.
 There will be other ways of donating if

 Ask about these options and make sure you check the validity of